Costs and Payments

 Financing Your MBA

 How you finance your MBA is an important factor in your MBA experience.
 We have resources available to help answer your financial aid, GI Bill®, and scholarship questions.
-General financial aid information, including the FAFSA application, is available through the University of Florida’s Office of Student Financial Affairs (SFA).
+General financial aid information, including the FAFSA application, is available through the University of Florida’s Office of Student Financial Aid and Scholarships (SFA).
 In a collaborative effort between the Hough Graduate School of Business and SFA, two dedicated financial aid coordinators reside within Hough Hall are available to assist prospective and current MBA students.

 The University of Florida requires any student who wishes to be considered for a federal student loan to complete the Free Application for Federal Student Aid (FAFSA).
 Students must either be a U.S. Citizen or Resident Alien in order to be eligible for federal student loans.